dloa/alexandria-docs/libraryd-linux64-install.md

 sync at 22.96% </code></pre>

 ####4) Decentralize
-Once this has reached 100%, open your `Alexandria.app` browser and click the word `Gateway` to switch to `local` mode and you'll be browsing the library decentralized...ly.
+Once this has reached 100%, open your `Alexandria` browser and click the word `Gateway` to switch to `local` mode and you'll be browsing the library decentralized...ly.